Budibase/website/content/blog/web-application-development/index.md

 The purpose of frameworks is to make web application development easier and faster than coding a web app from scratch.

-Web application frameworks are opinionated and each has its own philiosphy and benefits.
+Web application frameworks are opinionated and each has its own philosophy and benefits.
 They come in two types; backend and frontend.
 Truth be told, the frontend frameworks below are not really frameworks at all; they only represent the view layer of a web application.
 But for the sake of simplicitiy we'll refer to them as frameworks.

 ### Backend frameworks